No Products in the Cart

 Even if you successfully remove a tick from your dog, it's still a good idea to bring him or her in to be tested for Lyme disease.
 Your vet may also want to test for signs of kidney problems, as your dog's immune response against the disease bacteria may cause issues with those organs.

 There are also several medicated applications you can use to fight ticks and Lyme disease.
-For example, medicated shampoos can kill ticks on contact but must be applied more often than medicine, usually every two weeks.
-You can also use tick sprays or powders before heading outdoors with your pup, but these aren't as effective and you'll want to avoid applying it to your dog's face.
-There are also tick collars, but these tend to only protect your dog's neck and head and also need to be in direct contact with your dog's skin to work.
+For example, you can use medicated shampoos in the bath that kill ticks on contact.
+But these must be applied more often than medicine, usually every two weeks.
+Tick sprays or powders are used before heading outdoors with your pup, though these aren't as effective and you'll want to avoid applying it to your dog's face, mouth and ears (however those areas are prime places for ticks to latch on).
+There are tick collars as well, but these tend to only protect your dog's neck and head and also need to be in direct contact with your dog's skin to work.

 Another way to prevent Lyme disease is the use of insecticides, which kills ticks outright.
+But you'll want to be careful, since insecticides are often toxic to dogs too.
 In addition, frequent grooming and body checks can help prevent the transmission of the disease.
 This is particularly important if you and your dog spend a lot of time outdoors.
 Also, always check your dog for ticks right after a hike or outdoor adventure.
 Ticks can be found almost anywhere on a dog but especially like to attach to the ears (in and around), the groin, between the toes, the eyelids, the tail and anus.

 Pro Tip: If you have a dog with long fur or a double-coat, use a dog hair dryer (or your own on a cool setting) to check for ticks.
 The dryer will part your dog's hair, allowing you to see his or her skin and any ticks attached.